osstotalsoft/generator-webapp-rocket/README.md

  2. Project description.
 This will be visible in the browser tab and link details.
  3. GraphQL address.
 By default it would be set to `localhost:4000`
  4. Application theme.
 There is a list of available themes you can choose from.
- 5. Wheter to generate default helm files or not.
+ 5. Whether to generate default helm files or not.
  6. Identity client name, configured in Identity SAAS for your new application.
  7. Identity scopes.
  8. Identity authority.